-4.4.
-Implementation Details
+2.4.4 Implementation Details

-During training, besides our synthetic dataset for enhancing the shape estimation (detailed discussion in Sec.
-5), we train on MS-COCO [22], MPI_INF_3DHP [24] and Human3.6M [17] datasets.
+During training, besides my synthetic dataset for enhancing the shape estimation (detailed discussion in Sec.
+2.5), I train on MS-COCO [70], MPI\INF\3DHP [71] and Human3.6M [72] datasets.
 Each mini-batch consists of half single view and half multi-view samples.
-Different from HMR [19], we do not use the discriminator.
-This is because (a) we initialized our parameters as the trained model of HMR [19], (b) the ground-truth given by our dataset serves as the regularization to prevent unnatural pose not captured by joint positions (e.g. foot orientations), and most importantly, (c) the ground-truth SMPL parameters from their training dataset does not have sufficient shape variety.
+Different from HMR [32], I do not use the discriminator.
+This is because (a) I initialized my parameters as the trained model of HMR [32], (b) the ground-truth given by my dataset serves as the regularization to prevent unnatural pose not captured by joint positions (e.g. foot orientations), and most importantly, (c) the ground-truth SMPL parameters from their training dataset does not have sufficient shape variety.
 Enforcing the discriminator to mean-shape biased dataset will prevent the model to predict extreme shapes.
-We use 50-layer ResNet-v2 [16] for image feature extraction.
-The detailed structure inside the regression block is shown in Fig. 2.
-We fix the number of stages as 3 throughout the entire training and all testing experiments.
-The learning rate is set to 10^{-5} , and the training lasts for 20 epochs.
+I use 50-layer ResNet-v2 [73] for image feature extraction.
+The detailed structure inside the regression block is shown in Fig. 2.2.
+I fix the number of stages as 3 throughout the entire training and all testing experiments.
+The learning rate is set to $10^{-5}$ , and the training lasts for 20 epochs.
 Training on a GeForce GTX 1080 Ti GPU takes about one day.
-Our synthetic dataset will be released with the paper.

-5. Data Preparation
+2.5 Data Preparation

-To the best of our knowledge, there is no public realworld dataset that captures motion sequences of human bodies, annotated with pose and shape (either using a parametric model or raw meshes), with considerable shape variation and loose garments.
+To the best of my knowledge, there is no public real-world dataset that captures motion sequences of human bodies, annotated with pose and shape (either using a parametric model or raw meshes), with considerable shape variation and loose garments.
 This lack of data, in turn, forces most of the previous human body estimations to focus only on joints.
-The most recent work [19] that recovers both pose and shape of human body does not impose an explicit shape-related loss function, so their model is not aware of varying human body shapes.
-In order to make our model shape-aware under clothing, we need data with ground-truth human body shapes where the garments should be dressed rather than pasted on the skin.
+The most recent work [32] that recovers both pose and shape of human body does not impose an explicit shape-related loss function, so their model is not aware of varying human body shapes.
+In order to make my model shape-aware under clothing, I need data with ground-truth human body shapes where the garments should be dressed rather than pasted on the skin.
 A large amount of data is needed for training; sampling real-world data that captures the ground-truth shape parameters is both challenging and time-consuming.
-We choose an alternate method - using synthesized data.
-In this section, we propose an automatic pipeline to generate shape-aware training data, to enhance the shape estimation performance.
+I choose an alternate method - using synthesized data.
+In this section, I propose an automatic pipeline to generate shape-aware training data, to enhance the shape estimation performance.

-5.1.
-Parameter Space Sampling
+2.5.1 Parameter Space Sampling

-We employ the SMPL model [23], which contains pose and shape parameters for human body.
+I employ the SMPL model [30], which contains pose and shape parameters for human body.
 Pose parameters are rotation angles of joints.
-To sample meaningful human motion sequences in daily life, we use the CMU MoCap dataset [8] as our pose subspace.
+To sample meaningful human motion sequences in daily life, I use the CMU MoCap dataset [65] as my pose subspace.
 The shape parameters are principle component weights.
 It is not ideal to sample the shape parameters using Gaussian distribution; otherwise there will be many more mean-shape values than extreme ones, resulting in an unbalanced training data.
-To force the model to be more shape-aware, we choose to uniformly sample values at $[\mu - 3\sigma, \mu + 3\sigma]$ instead, where μ and σ represent the mean value and standard deviation of the shape parameters.
+To force the model to be more shape-aware, I choose to uniformly sample values at $[\mu - 3\sigma, \mu + 3\sigma]$ instead, where $\mu$ and $\sigma$ represent the mean value and standard deviation of the shape parameters.

-5.2.
-Human Body Motion Synthesis
+2.5.2 Human Body Motion Synthesis

 After combining CMU MoCap pose data with the sampled shape parameters, it is likely that the human mesh generated by the SMPL model has inter-penetration due to the shape difference.
-Since inter-penetration is problematic for cloth simulation, we design an optimization scheme to avoid it in a geometric sense:
+Since inter-penetration is problematic for cloth simulation, I design an optimization scheme to avoid it in a geometric sense: